DrugLib.com — Drug Information Portal

 HOW SUPPLIED

-Dispense in tight, light-resistant containers as defined in the USP.
+Pharmacist: Dispense in a tight, light-resistant container as defined in the USP/NF.

 -- advertisement -- The American Red Cross